-Tutorial: Azure Active Directory integration with iPass SmartConnect
+Tutorial: Azure AD SSO integration with iPass SmartConnect

-In this tutorial, you learn how to integrate iPass SmartConnect with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate iPass SmartConnect with Azure Active Directory (Azure AD).
 When you integrate iPass SmartConnect with Azure AD, you can:

-- You can control in Azure AD who has access to iPass SmartConnect.
+- Control in Azure AD who has access to iPass SmartConnect.

-- You can enable your users to automatically get signed-on to iPass SmartConnect (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to iPass SmartConnect with their Azure AD accounts.

-- An iPass SmartConnect single sign-on enabled subscription
+- iPass SmartConnect single sign-on (SSO) enabled subscription.

 Adding iPass SmartConnect from the gallery